naimi7/hello-world/README.md

 # hello-world
 permulaan sesuatu yang baru.
-Hello 2018!
+Hello 2019!

-Hi, naimi7 here!
-Beginning in github, I love to learn something new.
+I work on track in learning coding.
+Strat fresh, learn fresh, may Allah bless.
+Bismillah..

+Working hard in learning coding so that I.Allah one day, I will be a comptent researcher.